GTCG/scraper/README.md

-# scraper
+# scraper for www.bisy.be
-Data scraper to scrape data from Belgian companies.
+Data scraper to scrape data from Belgian companies from the bisy.be website.

 I needed specific data from certain companies in Belgium.
 Therefore I used the website www.bisy.be and checked the page sources to find the URL's of the companies I was looking for.